sparoodata/mongolens_new/README.md

 When you send a MongoDB related query through your MCP client, here’s what happens:

 > [!NOTE]<br>
-> The following example uses a MongoDB instance running locally, but the same principles apply to remote MongoDB instances.
+> While this example uses a local MongoDB instance, the same principles apply to remote MongoDB instances.

 ```mermaid
 sequenceDiagram